shin4299/homebridge-airvisual/README.md

 ## Installation

 1. Install homebridge using the instructions at https://github.com/nfarina/homebridge#installation
-2. Install this plugin using: `npm install -g homebridge-airvisual`
+2. Install this plugin using: `npm install -g homebridge-airvisual-2`
 3. Register for an account and get an API key at https://www.airvisual.com/api
 4. Update the Homebridge configuration file